TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/thethingsindoorgatewaypro/_index.md

 - Backplate for easy mounting on walls and ceilings
 - Available for EU868 and US915 regions

-You can find the data sheet [here](https://preview.thethingsindustries.com/media/uploads/managed-gateway-manual.pdf).
+You can find the brochure [here](https://www.thethingsindustries.com/media/uploads/managed-gateway-brochure.pdf).

 ## Prerequisites